-The best LG TVs prove that LG is a top name in the TV world for good reason, with the company dominating both the manufacture and selling of OLED TVs.
+The best LG TVs prove that LG is a top TV brand for good reason, with the company dominating both the manufacture and selling of OLED TVs.
 But these top models go further with some of the best picture quality, sound and smart features of any 4K TVs you can buy.
 From the great webOS smart TV platform to the excellence offered by OLED panels, LG offers some of the best TVs you can buy.

 LG's not just a prominent TV manufacturer.
 The company's selection of OLED, NanoCell and LED TVs mean that LG also has a larger range of offerings than many manufacturers.
 From the ultra-premium to the affordable and entry-level, LG TVs have found a regular home on our best TVs list for years, and the company offers a great selection for every budget and need.

 What are the best LG TVs?

 While LG offers a handful of different TV models, we have found the LG OLED TVs are consistently some of the best TVs on the market.
-From the entry-level LG BX OLED to the premium LG GX OLED TV — or even the giant 88-inch LG ZX 8K OLED — LG's best TV aren't just a good value, they're some of the best TVs on the market.
+From the entry-level LG BX OLED to the premium LG G1 OLED TV — or even the giant 88-inch LG ZX 8K OLED — LG's best TV aren't just a good value, they're some of the best TVs you can buy.

 Our top recommendation is the LG C1 OLED TV, which offers the best mix of premium features and superb performance with a fairly reasonable price.
 And it's not just a great OLED TV, it's also the best gaming TV we've ever seen.

 For a truly premium OLED experience, we love this year's LG G1 OLED, which has a sleek wall-hugging design and impeccable picture and sound, as well as LG's new next gen panel using OLED evo technology for better brightness and color.

 For a really budget-friendly option, the LG BX OLED TV is extremely affordable when you realize that it still delivers OLED quality.